Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 In Java 11, you no longer need to explicitly compile ava source files using the javac command.

-Using local variable syntax
+Use of local variable syntax

 Code - Using Local Variable Syntax in Java SE 11